storozhilov/mariadb-enterprise/README.md

 =====================

-The MariaDB Cookbook is a library cookbook that provides resource primitives (LWRPs) for use in recipes.
-It is designed to be a reference example for creating highly reusable cross-platform cookbooks.
+The MariaDB Cookbook is a library cookbook that provides resource primitives (LWRPs) for use in recipes and a few ready to use recipes: installation/deinstallation and start particular version of MariaDB.

 Scope
 -----
-This cookbook is concerned with the "MariaDB Enterprise Server", particularly those shipped with F/OSS Unix and Linux distributions.
+This cookbook is concerned with the "MariaDB Enterprise Server".

 Requirements
 ------------
 - Chef 11 or higher
 - Ruby 1.9 or higher (preferably from the Chef full-stack installer)
 - Network accessible package repositories
-- 'recipe[selinux::disabled]' on RHEL platforms

 Platform Support
 ----------------